-Even if you aren’t running around after work or school, creating a simple meal plan can be a life saver.
-You’ll know exactly what you’re going to make, can prep ahead of a time and have one less decision to make after a long day.
+Even if you aren’t running around after work or school, creating a simple meal plan can be a lifesaver.
+You’ll know exactly what you’re going to make, can prep ahead of time, and have one less decision to make after a long day.

 # 5. Grocery Shop (Curbside Pickup or Delivery)

 Once you have your menu plan, it’s time to take inventory of what you have and order what you don’t.
 I always use Kroger Clicklist and go pick up my order.
 (I live in the boonies, so delivery isn’t available.
 Otherwise, I would totally capitalize on it!)